 James (or Jimmy or Jimi) Cauty was born in Devon in 1956 and not much is known about him until, as a 17-year old artist he painted a quite famous Lord of the Rings poster for Athena.
 He has continued painting over the years, with his early reputation being “London artist, bohemian”.
 His later paintings include various posters and postcards, which also got released on Athena, as well as a record cover for the audio book ‘The King Of Elfland’s Daughter’ (narrated by Christopher Lee and featuring later KLF vocalist P.P.
 Arnold).

-In 1981/2 he was in a band called Angels 1-5 were he met his now wife Cressida Bowyer.
-Not much is known about the band itself except they did a Peel session.
-He next crops up as a guitarist with Brilliant in the 80’s with Youth.
+In 1981/2 he was in a band called Angels One 5 along with his later wife Cressida Bowyer.
+He next crops up as a guitarist with Brilliant in the mid-80’s with Youth.
 Youth said he “cut the original ten (or so) members of the band down to just him, June (Montana) and Jimmy…” Brilliant sign for WEA where Jimmy meets Bill.
 They collaborate on the JAMs early work and Jimmy also DJ’s in the Chill Out room at Paul Oakenfold’s London club, Heaven, with Alex Paterson with whom he forms The Orb.
 After releasing a handful of singles, he then leaves The Orb and goes to work with Bill full-time.